onaio/help/faqs/_posts/2016-11-2-photos-tab.md

 <br>
 ![](/content/screenshots/faq/photos-tab-5.png)

-2. Click on the full screen button to view your image in an expanded view
+2. Click on the full screen button to view your image in an expanded view.
 <br>
 ![](/content/screenshots/faq/photos-tab-6.png)

-3. The share button allows you to share your image on facebook or even tweet it.
-You can also pin the image on pinterest or download it.
+3. The share button allows you to share your image on Facebook or even tweet it.
+You can also pin the image on Pinterest or download it.
 The downloaded image is a higher resolution version of the imaage that was originally submitted.
 <br>
 ![](/content/screenshots/faq/photos-tab-7.png)